Hilary Putnam: Philosophy of mathematics

-In the philosophy of mathematics, Putnam has utilized indispensability arguments to argue for a realist interpretation of mathematics.
+In the philosophy of mathematics, Putnam used indispensability arguments to argue for a realist interpretation of mathematics.
 In his 1971 book Philosophy of Logic, he presented what has since been called the locus classicus of the Quine–Putnam indispensability argument.
 The argument, which he attributed to Willard Van Orman Quine, is presented in the book as "quantification over mathematical entities is indispensable for science, both formal and physical; therefore we should accept such quantification; but this commits us to accepting the existence of the mathematical entities in question."
-According to Charles Parsons, Putnam "very likely" endorsed this version of the argument in his early work, but later came to deny some of the views present in it.
+According to Charles Parsons, Putnam "very likely" endorsed this version of the argument in his early work, but later rejected some aspects of it.

 In 1975, Putnam formulated his own indispensability argument based on the no miracles argument in the philosophy of science, saying, "I believe that the positive argument for realism [in science] has an analogue in the case of mathematical realism.
 Here too, I believe, realism is the only philosophy that doesn't make the success of the science a miracle".
 According to Putnam, Quine's version of the argument was an argument for the existence of abstract mathematical objects, while Putnam's own argument was simply for a realist interpretation of mathematics, which he believed could be provided by a "mathematics as modal logic" interpretation that need not imply the existence of abstract objects.

 Putnam also held the view that mathematics, like physics and other empirical sciences, uses both strict logical proofs and "quasi-empirical" methods.
 For example, Fermat's Last Theorem states that for no integer $n>2$ are there positive integer values of x, y, and z such that $x^n+y^n=z^n$.
 Before Andrew Wiles proved this for all $n>2$ in 1995, it had been proved for many values of n.
 These proofs inspired further research in the area, and formed a quasi-empirical consensus for the theorem.
 Even though such knowledge is more conjectural than a strictly proved theorem, it was still used in developing other mathematical ideas.

 The Quine–Putnam indispensability argument has been extremely influential in the philosophy of mathematics, inspiring continued debate and development of the argument in contemporary philosophy of mathematics.
 According to the Stanford Encyclopedia of Philosophy, many in the field consider it the best argument for mathematical realism.
 Prominent counterarguments come from Hartry Field, who argues that mathematics is not indispensable to science, and Penelope Maddy and Elliott Sober, who dispute whether we are committed to mathematical realism even if it is indispensable to science.